dannsam/xenko-docs/manual/graphics/low-level-api/draw-vertices.md

 # Drawing vertices

 When loading a scene, Xenko automatically handles the draw calls to display the scene throughout the entity system.
-In this page, manual drawing will be introduced.
+This page introduces manual drawing.

 ## Primitives

-The engine provides the following set of built-in primitives:
+Xenko provides the following set of built-in primitives:

 - Plane
 - Cube